 Fructose is the metabolic bad boy in our diet, if we eat too much.
 Dr. Robert Lustig gave an important lecture about fructose that was watched by millions.
 Remember it’s half of sucrose, which is used in a lot of foods.
 Worse, in the mid 20th Century chemists figured out how to turn corn syrup, which is all glucose, into a mixture of fructose and glucose.
 The resulted in High Fructose Corn Syrup (HFCS), which goes into all sorts of foods and beverages.
 Fructose is actually sweeter than glucose or sucrose, so HFCS is an easy cheap way to sweeten foods and beverages.
-All the fructose is processed in your liver or the wall of the intestine, never making it into your bloodstream.
+The fructose is processed in your liver or the wall of the intestine, typically never making it into your bloodstream.
 Johnson et al say that if you get enough glucose quickly enough in the liver, some of that gets converted to fructose by the glycol pathway.
 Think modern wheat and corn that were bred for high yields and high sugar content.
 A slice of bread has a higher glycemic index than table sugar.
 Corn is used to “finish” (fatten) cows in feed lots.

 In the liver, fructose metabolism depresses ATP levels and produces uric acid.
 This stresses liver mitochondria in a way that promotes fat production in the liver.
 Over time, that can result in Non-Alcoholic Fatty Liver Disease (NAFLD), one of the signs of Metabolic Syndrome.
 Metabolic Syndrome is the medical term for the complex of problems that include obesity, insulin resistance (which can become Type II diabetes), heart disease, and elevated blood pressure.
-Fructose also causes elevated levels of a hormone called vasopressin, which Richard Johnson also implicates in fat deposition.
+Fructose also causes elevated levels of a hormone called vasopressin, which Richard Johnson et al also implicates in fat deposition.